-Furthermore, what can be deduced from the Idealscope images is that none of these diamonds has any light leakage.
-Light leakage in Idealscope images is symbolized by areas of lighter (whiter) color.
-However, the Idealscope images in our case are nearly completely red.
-These Idealscope images are as perfect as a diamond can only be!
+Furthermore, what can be deduced from the Idealscope images is that none of them has any light leakage or areas of lighter (whiter) color.
+On the contrary, the ones above are nearly completely red.
+These Idealscope images are as perfect as they can be!

-In such a case however you could still use Brian Gavin’s upgrade policy and receive 100% of the original purchase price if you upgrade to another Brian Gavin Blue diamond that is higher in 2 of these 3 things: carat weight, clarity or color.
+On the bright side, you could still use Brian Gavin’s upgrade policy and receive 100% of the original purchase price if you upgrade to another Brian Gavin Blue diamond that is higher in 2 of these 3 things: carat weight, clarity, and color.

-If you have any more questions, just drop me a comment or write me a mail!
+Should you have any question, drop a comment down below or write me a mail!